Five Most Common Misconceptions About Writing

 4. Sophisticated writing is good writing.
 Write as you speak.
 Content that will help you sell is content that’s simple enough for the majority of readers to understand.
 So drop the long words and complex sentences.
 The golden rule of elegance is less is more.
 Apply this to your writing: precision and simplicity of vocabulary, clarity of ideas, avoidance of overuse of the passive voice, and keeping to what is essential are the tactics that will make you win the reader over.
 As you read and reread your text, try to leave out everything that is superfluous or redundant.
 Cut, cut, cut.

 5. Not everyone can write.
 You are write (sorry: right) to think so, if you are using Oscar Wilde or Hemingway as your standard.
 Artistic and creative writing are not for everyone.
 It does not need to be for you.
 But most people can learn to develop and communicate clear, authoritative and persuasive ideas in writing.
 It takes practice, though.
 All the content marketing gurus agree on this single point: you need to write everyday if you are in the business.
 The blog post you will write as soon as you finish reading this text will sound a hundred times better than the one you wrote around the same time last year.
 They will be both there on the Internet: just read and compare them.
 You will have improved.
-So keep working at it and surprise yourself month after month at how much better you are becoming.
+So keep working at it and surprise yourself month after month at how much better you are getting.
 Good luck!